Extending Aura

 4. Add typed registry method (typed timings only)

-In internal/injector/registry.go, add a one-liner RunMyTiming() method using the runCheckers generic helper:
+internal/injector/registry.go — add a RunMyTiming() method using the runCheckers generic helper:

 func (r *Registry) RunMyTiming(ctx context.Context, state *State) []MyTimingInjection {